fabihabushra/classifier-guided-detection/README.md

 # classifier-guided-detection
-This repo holds the code for "Deep Learning in Computed Tomography Pulmonary Angiography Imaging: A Dual-Pronged Approach for Pulmonary Embolism Detection"
+This repository holds the code for "Deep Learning in Computed Tomography Pulmonary Angiography Imaging: A Dual-Pronged Approach for Pulmonary Embolism Detection"